Intervals

 A closer look at the intervals created by Chaos Index and how they are used

 When you define an object group to specify the cloud-storage files that you want to index and the rules for indexing them, and then start indexing, the Chaos Index service creates one or more daily intervals.
-The intervals are listed in the Intervals areas for object groups and are also used in views.
+The intervals are listed in the Intervals pane for object groups and are also used in views.

 Intervals are very important components of the ChaosSearch environment.
 This topic provides a closer look at intervals, what they do, and how they are managed within the ChaosSearch ecosystem.